Compass¶

 To learn how to use a compass and a physical map (although you can also use a photo of a map as a reference and rotate the map virtually) for navigating in an environment.

-Note : this experiment doesn’t consider elements like magnetic declination which are important for long-range navigation 😀 as even with 1-degree variance you move 100 ft away from your main direction in 1 mile
+Note : This experiment doesn’t consider elements like magnetic declination which are important for long-range navigation 😀 as even with 1-degree variance, you move 100 ft. away from your main direction in 1 mile.

 We are going to go on a virtual journey of reaching from a camping point to another 🚌, so put your seatbelts on for no reason at all ;)¶